AXA car insurance review

 AXA car insurance customer reviews

-AXA has a 4.3 out of 5.0 score on Trustpilot based on more than 22,000 reviews.
-Approximately 71% of reviewers gave AXA an "Excellent" score while around 15% of reviewers gave it just 1 star.
-Those who gave it 5 stars cited the excellent customer service, the low prices offered, as well as the ease of navigating the website.
-Those who gave it 1 star complained about issues with changing their vehicle details online and an unusually slow claims process in some instances.
+AXA has a score of 4.4 out of 5.0 on Trustpilot based on more than 28,500 reviews.
+Approximately 71% of reviewers gave AXA an "Excellent" score, while around 15% of reviewers gave it just 1 star.
+It is worth bearing in mind that the Trustpilot reviews are for AXA car and home insurance.
+However those who mentioned car insurance and gave 5 stars cited the excellent customer service, the low prices offered, as well as the ease of navigating the website.
+Those who gave 1 star complained about issues with changing their vehicle details online and an unusually slow claims process in some instances.
+As with all insurance policies, it is important to do your research before purchasing a policy.

 Alternatives to AXA car insurance

-Comparison sites are the best way to check for car insurance alternatives.
+Comparison sites such as Confused.com* are the best way to check for car insurance alternatives.
 They provide quotes tailored to your circumstances to help you find the best-priced policies on the market.
-Our partner Quotezone* allows you to compare quotes from more than 120 car insurance providers in the UK.
+Not all comparison sites are whole of market, however, so you may be able to find a better deal directly with an insurer.

-In the table below, we also take a look at how AXA compares to some other popular alternatives on the market right now.
-As you can see, while AXA's features are comparable to other major players, it has a higher Trustpilot rating than its competitors suggesting a higher degree of customer satisfaction.
+In the table below, we take a look at how AXA compares to some other popular alternatives on the market right now.

 AXA Direct Line Aviva